-- \boxtimes Interview(s) with administrative staff. - \square Interview(s) with residents. - ⊠ Review of setting's policy and procedure - □ Observation of lockable unit doors during on-site visit - ⊠ State license requirements: As required under MN Statute 144G.91,Subd.
+- ☑ Interview(s) with administrative staff.

+- \square Interview(s) with residents.

+- □ Review of setting's policy and procedure

+- ☑ Observation of lockable unit doors during on-site visit

+- ⊠ State license requirements: As required under MN Statute 144G.91,Subd.
 13., "(a)Residents have the right to consideration of their privacy, individuality, and cultural identity as related to their social, religious, and psychological well-being.
 Staff must respect the privacy of a resident's space by knocking on the door and seeking consent before entering, except in an emergency or unless otherwise documented in the resident's service plan. (b) Residents have the right to have and use a lockable door to the resident's unit.
 The facility shall provide locks on the resident's unit.
 Only a staff member with a specific need to enter the unit shall have keys.
 This right may be restricted in certain circumstances if necessary for a resident's health and safety and documented in the resident's service plan."
 (Refer to Rights Modification section)

 Setting's policy/procedures were reviewed and are compliant with HCBS settings rule requirements.
 This right is reviewed with the resident upon move-in.
-All residents are able to lock their apartment and bedroom doors if they choose to.
-Staff are trained on this right at hire and as part of staff annually training on the HCBS rule and Assisted Living Bill of Rights.
+Staff are trained on this right at hire and as part of staff annual training on the HCBS rule and Assisted Living Bill of Rights.
 The LALD confirmed during the interview that residents are afforded this right.
+All residents are given keys to lock their front door and are able to lock their bedroom door for privacy.
 LALD reported that staff only have keys to the doors of the residents that they are working with on that shift, and that staff do not take keys home with them at the end of a shift.
-In addition, residents have cabinets in their kitchen that they can lock if they want to keep them locked.
+One staff interviewed said "I always knock before I go in."
+In addition, residents have drawers in their kitchen that they can lock if they want.
 Each person has a private mailbox that the setting does not have access to ensure privacy regarding their mail.
+Residents stated that they have keys to their apartments to lock the door if they want to.
+One resident said "Oh, I know I can, but I usually don't because I like people to be able to visit easily".
+Another resident confirmed that staff are respecting their privacy and said, "Oh yeah, they are real good about that."
 Observed staff knocking and waiting before entering a room.
 Locks were observed on apartment doors.
-This building is a secure building, with keypads at the entrances.
-Residents get a key fob to enter the buildings, and if they want a family member or guest to have access to come visit, they can give them a code to the keypad.
-This setting has some residents who have dementia, for safety reasons, staff have to buzz people out of the setting if they don't have a code.
-People who are able to leave the setting safely have a code to open the door.
-One resident interviewed stated, "Sure, I can lock my door If I want."
-When asked if staff respect their privacy, one resident stated, "Oh yes, they do."
-Another resident said "They always knock at least 3 times and wait before they come in."
+The building is a secure building.
+Residents have a key fob to enter the buildings, and if would like a family member to have access to the door they can give them an access code to the keypad.